PabloRoves/heic-converter/README.md

-# heic-converter: Convert HEIC Images to JPEG
+# heic-converter: Convert HEIC Images to JPEG or PDF

-This React application allows you to easily convert HEIC images (High-Efficiency Image Container) to jpeg.
+This React application allows you to easily convert HEIC images (High-Efficiency Image Container) to jpeg or pdf.
 It utilizes the heic2any library for seamless conversion.

 ## Installation and Setup